Emergency services related deaths

 East Kent University Hospitals NHS England South East Coast Ambulance Service

-Concerns summary A paramedic was inappropriately instructed to perform an untrained hernia reduction, causing pain, when the patient should have been transferred to hospital for a suspected strangulated hernia, possibly due to pressure to avoid admissions.
+Concerns summary (AI summary) A paramedic was inappropriately instructed to perform an untrained hernia reduction, causing pain, when the patient should have been transferred to hospital for a suspected strangulated hernia, possibly due to pressure to avoid admissions.

 Aidan Ridley